-The newest route to the northern Langlade County ATV/UTV trails is the City of Antigo Route.
+City of Antigo residents are able to access the northern Langlade County ATV/UTV trails by use of the City of Antigo ATV/UTV Routes.
 The trailhead is at the curve of Century Avenue and North Saratoga Street.
 It is the old railroad grade behind Amron or across from Karl's Transport.
-To access this route, ATV/UTVers can to park at one of the City of Antigo north side hotels (Super 8, Holiday Inn Express, or America's Best Inn) or access the trail from a City of Antigo resident by two ATV/UTV corridors.
+To access this route, ATV/UTVers can park at one of the City of Antigo north side hotels (Super 8, Holiday Inn Express, or America's Best Inn) or access the trail from a City of Antigo resident by two ATV/UTV corridors.
 Click here to view a map of the City of Antigo routes.
 The intent of the City of Antigo ATV/UTV Routes is to provide travel from a resident and/or lodging establishment within the limits of the City of Antigo for the shortest distance necessary for a person to operate an ATV/UTV to the ATV/UTV route or trail that is closest to that residence or lodging establishment.
 To read the full City of Antigo ATV/UTV ordinance, click here.

 The four main trails are Augustyn Springs Trail, Parrish Highlands Trail, Pickerel/Person ATV Trail, and White Lake ATV Trail.

 Pickerel/Pearson ATV Trail is located in the northeastern part of Langlade County, between Post Lake and Pickerel.
-This 5 mile trail connects the Parrish/Highlands ATV trail, the Augustyn Springs ATV trail, and Forest County ATV Trail system.
+This 5-mile trail connects the Parrish/Highlands ATV trail, the Augustyn Springs ATV trail, and Forest County ATV Trail System.
 The trail runs on either side of Rolling Stone Lake and along the east side of Pickerel Lake through county forest land and over to Upper and Lower Post Lake.
-Pickerel/Pearson Trail offers picturesque scenery by these lakes, river, and county forest land; even though, most of the trail is on roadways.
+Pickerel/Pearson Trail offers picturesque scenery by these lakes, rivers, and county forest land; even though, most of the trail is on roadways.

 White Lake Trailis located in the southeastern part of Langlade County by White Lake.
 This trail is 20 miles.
 The trail has rolling and hilly terrain through hardwoods.
 You can park and access the trail around White Lake in two places, Sherry Road, 1.25 miles north of Highway 64, Polar or in downtown White Lake on Highway M and Maple Street.
 The downtown location has a restroom available.
 The White Lake Trail connects with Oconto County ATV trails on Highway 55 just south of Hollister, WI.